-9.13 TABLES TO THE SPECIES
+9.12 TABLES OF THE SPECIES

-Use the following order for tables, and include at least one diagnostic table and one descriptive table.
+Use the following order for tables and include at least one diagnostic table and one descriptive table.
 See the sample multitaxa article.

-9.13.1 DIAGNOSTIC TABLE
+9.12.1 Diagnostic Table

 This table should contain only those features used to identify the constituent species.
-It may include phenotypic or genetic data or both.
+It may include phenotypic, genetic data, or both.
 It should be kept short.

-9.13.2 DESCRIPTIVE TABLE
+9.12.2 Descriptive Table

 This table should be a complete listing of all the characteristics for all of the species in the genus.
 It is not intended to be diagnostic but is a summary of data and so should be exhaustive.
+For large genera, it may be included in the Supplementary Material (see 13 below).